-If Dr. McHutchison's employment is terminated by us due to his disability (as defined in his employment agreement) or without cause (as defined in his employment agreement) or by Dr. McHutchison for good reason (as defined in his employment agreement) or as a result of his death, in each case during the period from one month prior to and through 12 months following, a change of control (as defined in his employment agreement), and subject to Dr. McHutchison's execution and non-revocation of a general release of claims, we will provide Dr. McHutchison the following benefits: (1) a lump sum payment equal to 18 months of his then-current base salary; (2) an amount equal to 1.5 times his full target annual bonus for the year in which the termination occurred; (3) immediate vesting in full of all equity awards (including equity awards that vest based on performance but only to the extent accelerated vesting is provided in the agreements governing such equity awards); provided, however that (a) in the event that such termination occurs during the one month prior to a change of control, any equity-based compensation outstanding as of the termination will not accelerate but will remain outstanding and eligible to vest immediately prior to the consummation of the change of control and (b) in the event that such termination occurs prior to a change of control and such change of control is not consummated on or prior to the date one month after such termination, no vesting will occur and any equity awards outstanding as of the termination will vest, if at all, and terminate in accordance with, and to the extent provided in the non-change of control separation provisions and the equity award agreements; (4) extension of the exercise period for all vested stock options held by Dr. McHutchison to the end of their term; and (5) if Dr. McHutchison properly elects COBRA, reimbursement for the portion of the COBRA premiums that we would have paid had he remained employed for 18 months following termination or the end of his COBR
+If Dr. McHutchison's employment is terminated by us due to his disability (as defined in his employment agreement) or without cause (as defined in his employment agreement) or by Dr. McHutchison for good reason (as defined in his employment agreement) or as a result of his death, in each case during the period from one month prior to and through 12 months following, a change of control (as defined in his employment agreement), and subject to Dr. McHutchison's execution and non-revocation of a general release of claims, we will provide Dr. McHutchison the following benefits: (1) a lump sum payment equal to 18 months of his then-current base salary; (2) an amount equal to 1.5 times his full target annual bonus for the year in which the termination occurred; (3) immediate vesting in full of all equity awards (including equity awards that vest based on performance but only to the extent accelerated vesting is provided in the agreements governing such equity awards); provided, however that (a) in the event that such termination occurs during the one month prior to a change of control, any equity-based compensation outstanding as of the termination occurs prior to a change of control is not consummated on or prior to the date one month after such termination, no vesting will occur and any equity awards outstanding as of the termination will vest, if at all, and terminate in accordance with, and to the extent provided in the non-change of control separation provisions and the equity award agreements; (4) extension of the exercise period for all vested stock options held by Dr. McHutchison to the end of their term; and (5) if Dr. McHutchison properly elects COBRA, reimbursement for the portion of the COBRA premiums that we would have paid had he remained employed for 18 months following termination or the end of his COBRA continuation period, whoever is earlier.